go-openapi/swaggersocket/README.md

 The Heartbeat is the mechanism by which connection failures can be detected.
 The Heartbeat simply utilizes the underlying websocket ping/pong messages to send periodic heartbeat messages to check the health of the connection.
 Heartbeat messages can be activated at the websocket client and/or server sides by setting the `KeepAlive` field.

 ## Swagger API Server
+Websocket connections are bidirectional.
+This means the API server can be attached to either the websocket client or the websocket server.

+If the api server is attached to the websocket client, the websocket server will act as the api client (issue requests to the websocket client and receive ap response)

+After a connection has been established between the websocket server and the websocket client, the api server can be attached to any by hooking up the swagger api handler.

+### Attaching the swagger api handler to the websocket server

+### Attaching the swagger api handler to the websocket client

 ## Swagger API Client